 1859: The Comstock Lode was discovered near Virginia City, Nevada.
 As with other such strikes, Jews were among those who arrived seeking to make their fortune.
 Among them were David H. Cohen and Marcus Goldbaum whose names appear in connection with numerous other strikes.
 One Jew who made did make his fortune from the Comstock Lode was Adolph Sutro.
 Sutro was not the run of the mill prospector.
 Rather he was “a self-taught financier and mining engineer” who developed a new ore extraction process and built the Sutro Tunnel that was designed to provide ventilation for the miners, “ease the hauling of ore and drain water from the mines.”
 He sold Nevada interests for five million dollars and moved back to the more civilized environs of San Francisco.

-1859: Birthdate of Sigmund Pollitzer, the Staten Island born dermatologist.
+1859: Birthdate of Staten Island born dermatologist Sigmund Pollitzer

 1861: During the Civil War the Union began placing restrictions on trade with the Confederacy for those living in Paducah, KY.
 This was one of many attempts by the Union Army to deny the Rebels of many of the goods they could not produce for themselves.
 General Grant’s unfortunate order a year later was actually part of this larger attempt to cripple the Confederate Army by crippling the Southern economy.
 This is not meant to excuse Grant’s action but to put it into a larger context.